rajesh11cse/Customer-Management-Syatem/README.md

    now run your application by grunt -f

+   On load this would ask you for username or email and password, So the authentication are below.

+   email : superadmin@cms.com
+   password" : superadmin

-I hope it will work properlly.
+I hope it would work.